How to diagnose and treat Plantar Fasciitis!South West Podiatry

 WHAT CAN CAUSE THIS CONDITION TO OCCUR?

-There is a multitude of reasons that Plantar Fasciitis could be happening to you.
-Arguably the most common one is that you’ve constantly stretched, or torn, your fascia ‒ causing it to become irritated and damaged.
+Heel pain is usually multifactoral and arguably the most common one is that you’ve constantly overused the plantar fascia, or torn, your ligament causing it to become irritated and damaged.

-Strangely enough, you can also start suffering from this when you are too active ‒ mainly if you’re a runner or on your feet 24/7!
+Strangely enough, you can also start suffering from this when you are too active ‒ mainly if you’re a runner due to overuse.

 HOW CAN YOU TREAT THIS?